Four Winds Hat Item Number: 1128/1 from the MOA: University of British Columbia

 Man's hat.
 Trimmed with a band of fur, bands of rickrack and appliqued fabric; multi-coloured fabric streamers at centre back.
 The dark blue four-pointed crown is edged in red.
 Lined with off-white, red and blue cotton flannelette.
 Points of the crown are stiffened with an unseen material (possibly the spines of large feathers?).

-Sami clothing, made predominantly of blue felt, is decorated with multi-coloured, geometrically cut pieces of cloth, rickrack and braid designs specific to families and regional groups that allow people to distinguish relatives and strangers at a distance.
-Men's hats differ from women's both in form and pattern, whereas there is less difference between the sexes in other items of Sami clothing, such as the tunic or shoes.
+Sami clothing, made predominantly of blue felt, is decorated with multi-coloured, geometrically cut pieces of cloth, rickrack and braid designs specific to families and regional groups, meant to allow people to distinguish relatives and strangers at a distance.
+Men's hats differ from women's both in form and pattern.
+The Sami homelands (Sapmi) cover northern Scandinavia and northwestern Russia.
+Some Sami are coastal dwellers, living year-round in small communities as fishers.
+Many are transient reindeer herders, moving their herds seasonally between coastal and mountain pastures.

 The hat belonged to Per Utsi, from the town of Porjus.
 He was a member of the Karesuando Sami.